 Your Zone of Genius isn’t just important for satisfaction.

 When you want your business to stick around for the long term, to build something sustainable and to scale up to a more profitable business, you need to be working in your zone of genius.
 Not just because this will be more fun, more intrinsically interesting and satisfying for you but also because that’s where the money is.

 The key to competitive advantage comes from doing things differently from your competitors.
 Plus, of course, learning the skills needed to run a successful business and persuade people to give you their money, but that’s a different subject.
 And you’ll probably find the source of your unique selling point within your Zone of Genius.
 I would say I’m a great business coach because of all the time I’ve spent in my Zone of Genius, talking with clients and working out strategies using mindmaps.
 Most of my clients don’t know that I use mindmaps to plan our meetings.
 And they wouldn’t care if they did.
 But it’s part of my competitive advantage.

 When you do your Zone of Genius exercise, keep this idea in mind – for my work, what do I love to do which also give my business its competitive advantage?

 Why we don’t stay in our Zone of Genius

-If working in our Zone of Genius is so essential for making a good living, creating a sustainable business and is enjoyable in itself, why don’t we spend most of our time there?
+If working in our Zone of Genius is so essential for making a good living, and creating a sustainable business and is enjoyable in itself, why don’t we spend most of our time there?
 Why on earth would we bother with the activities in the competent or excellence zones?
-Partly, when you’re running a solo business is that sometimes we have to do the admin because there’s no one else to do it.
-Or we’re scared to get a virtual assistant to help us because we worry about the few hundred pounds a month they’d cost.

 And sometimes, maybe the genius zone work is just too delicious for us to let ourselves do it for long.
 It feels selfish.
 Or it brings us to the other part of Gay Hendricks Big Leap book, the upper limit problem.